New POLI.design Partnership Extends Reach for FUJITSU Human Centric Experience Design Methodology

 Accelerating innovation, generating new business and enhancing customer and social value

 FUJITSU HXD methodology is the foundation of the co-creation process undertaken with customers and partners to convert digital transformation challenges into tangible value creation.
-This design-led, human-centred approach was conceived to accelerate innovation and refined to generate customer and enhance social value from digital transformation.
+This design-led, human-centered approach was conceived to accelerate innovation and refined to generate customer and enhance social value from digital transformation.

 Using FUJITSU HXD to co-create with customers and partners helps compress the value creation cycle against a well-defined business challenge, taking a human-centric approach.
 The time-bound and focused co-creation process takes into account four key ingredients: people, purpose, outcome, and design.
 FUJITSU HXD ensures there is a clear understanding of a customer’s business challenge within the context of an overall company strategy.
 Then it explores each issue from multiple perspectives, including the human aspect.
 With these insights, participants combine expertise from different areas such as business management, technology, industry knowledge or science, to jointly develop rapid outline concepts that are quickly turned into a working plan for proof of concept testing.